HenryHong91/DDB/StockCounting/README.md

 - Comparing actual inventory with system inventory.

 ### Research & Documentation
 Prior to development, a thorough pre-research was conducted based on the client's current situation and objectives.
-Please refer to the provided [documentation](#) for more details.
+Please refer to the provided [Stock Counting](https://github.com/HenryHong91/Projects_/blob/main/StockCounting/StockCounting.pdf.pdf) for more details.

-Check out the [PDF Documentation](https://github.com/HenryHong91/Projects_/blob/main/StockCounting/StockCounting.pdf.pdf) for detailed information and usage instructions.

 ### Technology Stack